pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 # Counting NaN
 data.isnull().sum()
 ```
 Running this will produce a similiar output as counting 0's.
-Note that columns x, y, z have the same number of NaN as zero values identified above.
+Note that columns x, y, z have the same number of NaN as zero values identified above.
 Now you can have a peace of mind!

 Now lets view again the rows when the column x = 0, whether they had been replaced with NaN.
 ```{python}